Yemen

 Export Products

-Yemen's main export articles are petroleum oils, fresh and frozen fish, waste and scrap of primary cells and batteries, coffee, as well as different types of fruits and vegetables.
+Yemen's main export articles are gold, fresh and frozen fish, scrap metal, as well as different types of fruits and vegetables.

 Trade Partners